sourmash-bio/sourmash/doc/sourmash-internals.md

 `gather` is typically used to search a metagenome against a large database of sketches, as part of finding a minimum set cover.
 This can be quite slow!
-Our current implementation (as of sourmash vXX, @pull request) does a single pass across the database to find all matches with an overlap above the provided threshold, and then organizes the matches for rapid min-set-cov analysis.
+Our current implementation (as of sourmash 4.1.0, [pull request sourmash#1370](https://github.com/sourmash-bio/sourmash/pull/1370)) does a single pass across the database to find all matches with an overlap above the provided threshold, and then organizes the matches for rapid min-set-cov analysis.
 This single pass across the database is called a "prefetch", and it is also implemented in the